 Fix it: use a tiny structure

-You don’t need a 2-hour plan.
+You do not need a 2-hour plan.
 You need 15 minutes with a clear focus:

-- 3 minutes: tune up + warm fingers
+- 3 minutes: tune up and warm fingers.

-- 7 minutes: chord switching drill (two chords only)
+- 7 minutes: chord switching drill using two chords only.

 Reason #2: You expect it to sound good too soon